HGSChandeepa/Fitness-Tracker-App--06---DP-Education/README.md

 # Fitness Tracker - Application 06 ⚡️

-A Flutter project that helps you track your expenses and incomes effortlessly.
+A Flutter project that helps you track your Fitness effortlessly.
 This project is part of the Flutter Development Program by DP Education IT Campus.
+And focused deeply on responsive design.

 ## Features

-- **Flutter Web**: Responsive design for web, ensuring a seamless user experience across devices.
+- **Flutter Web**: Responsive web design, ensuring a seamless user experience across devices.
 - **Responsive**: Adapts to different screen sizes for optimal performance.
 - **Dark Mode**: A sleek and stylish dark mode option for users who prefer it.